-The Presbyterian Church in Norwood (PCIN) is known for its active, welcoming and caring congregation with a strong sense of mission and social justice.
+The Presbyterian Church in Norwood (PCIN) is a multi-cultural church known for its active, welcoming and caring congregation and for its strong sense of mission and social justice.
 From feeding the poor during the Great Depression to helping to build schools in Central America, to supporting the victims of natural disasters to fighting hunger and homelessness right here in Bergen County, we strive to follow the teachings of Jesus Christ.

-PCIN was founded in 1869 by a group of area residents including prominent Northern Valley names such as Blauvelt, Demarest, Haring and LaRoche.
-Originally erected on Summit Street in 1868, PCIN’s historic sanctuary, which is recognized as a landmark structure by the Bergen County Historical Society, was later moved to its current location on Broadway between Summit and Tappan Road.
+PCIN was founded in 1869 by a group of area residents including prominent Northern Valley families such as Blauvelt, Demarest, Haring and LaRoche.
+Originally erected on Summit Street in 1868, PCIN’s historic sanctuary, which was recognized as a landmark structure by the Bergen County Historical Society, was later moved to its current location on Broadway between Summit and Tappan Road.

 PCIN is known in the Presbytery of the Palisades (the local governing body of the Presbyterian Church, USA) as an open and affirming church welcoming all, regardless of race, gender, physical limitations or sexual orientation.
 Members come not only from Norwood, Northvale and Harrington Park, but from as far away as Montvale, Westwood and Tenafly.